hantsy/symfony-rest-sample/docs/api/design.md

 ## Considering Entity Relations

+When we design RESTful API, besides following the HTTP protocol and REST convention, most of time it is maybe heavily dependent on our past experience and practice.

 How about the *retrieving comments of a user*, we could have some different design considerations,  for example:

 * *GET /comments?user=hantsy*  Use a united endpoint for all cases,  and add a query parameter to filter the result